 - Having too little data to do proper analysis: Say you just started to capture the legacy status of your incoming freshmen last year, and you see that it was lower than you expected.
 Does this one year give you an idea of your overall legacy population on campus?
 Absolutely not.
 You cannot have a true sense of it until you have multiple years of data.

 - Too much data in too many places: Is the same financial aid or admissions data stored in more than place on campus?
 If so, does reporting from these two different sources create different results?
 You might want to look into streamlining your data storing process.
 The fewer places the data is stored, the fewer errors you’ll have, and the more relevant your analysis will be.

 What is your institution doing with its data?
 Are you getting the information you need to meet your enrollment goals?

 Image © iStockphoto.

-About the author: Statistical Programmer & Analyst Tim Schuldt came to S&K in July 2009.
+About the author: Tim Schuldt joined Scannell & Kurz as a Statistical Programmer/Analyst in July 2009 before transitioning to his current role as Enrollment Management Research Strategist in 2013.
 Before joining the team, he was an Equity Research Intern with Credit Suisse in London, a Client Representative at Canandaigua National Bank, and a Financial Services Representative with First Investors Corporation.